3. Files

 Uploading and Rendering

 To establish a working site at https://mysitename.com, for example, just upload all the necessary items into the public_html folder.
-Typically, the the www folder has the same content, which exists to accommodate the addressing of https://www.mysitename.com.
+Typically, the www folder will then automatically have the same content, so as to accommodate the alternative URL of https://www.mysitename.com.

 Every web page consists of a text file containing Hypertext Markup Language (HTML), of which more will be said later.
 When viewed in a web browser application this is translated into the appearance intended by the site designer, a process known as rendering.